guoyu-wang/unofficial_onnxruntime_mobile_releases/README.md

 |Official onnxruntime-mobile-1.9.1.aar | 4.4 MB |
 |Unofficial onnxruntime-mobile-1.9.1.aar | 14.0 MB|

-You may use these packages to try out ONNX Runtime.
-And decide later whether you want to use the official packages or [custom build your own packages](https://onnxruntime.ai/docs/tutorials/mobile/custom-build.html).
+You may use these packages to try out ONNX Runtime, and decide later whether you want to use the official packages or [custom build your own packages](https://onnxruntime.ai/docs/tutorials/mobile/custom-build.html).

 ## How to use
 ### Android
-- Download the Android AAR package `onnxruntime-mobile-<release number>.aar` for your preferred ONNX Runtime Release
+- Download the Android AAR package `onnxruntime-mobile-<release number>.aar` for your preferred ONNX Runtime Release from [Releases](https://github.com/gwang-msft/unofficial_onnxruntime_mobile_releases/releases)
-- Extract the package
+- Extract the AAR package for Android
 - Copy the AAR package to `app/libs` of your Android Project
 - Add the following line to the `build.gradle` of your root project
 ```